mpartipilo/tikatours_src/data/extracted/content/regions/regions/mtskheta-mtianeti/index.zh.md

 </div>

-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 2001 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 2001 -->

 ### What to see and do

-Mtskheta\-Mtianeti is the perfect place for adventure seekers.
-Popular activities in the region include paragliding, ski\-touring, snowmobile sightseeing tours, trekking and hiking, bird\-watching, horse riding, mountain biking, white water rafting, fishing, mountaineering, rock climbing, camping and more.
+Mtskheta-Mtianeti is the perfect place for adventure seekers.
+Popular activities in the region include paragliding, ski-touring, snowmobile sightseeing tours, trekking and hiking, bird-watching, horse riding, mountain biking, white water rafting, fishing, mountaineering, rock climbing, camping and more.

 Gudauri is Georgia's main snow resort and a premier outdoors playground with over 50 kilometres of prepared runs.
 The resort offers four types of runs: slalom, giant slalom, super giant and downhill racing, with something for every skier from beginner to professional.
-Great snow coverage means the season runs from December to mid\-April.
+Great snow coverage means the season runs from December to mid-April.
 Drop into the Khada Hut for a delicious meal and a welcome rest in the friendly atmosphere.